rafiddewan/DesignPatterns/README.md

     - Encapsulates the orginal object inside an abstract wrapper interface
     - Decorator objects and core boject inherit from abstract interface
     - Attaches responsibilities to an object dynamically
-    - Designed to let you add responsiblities to objects without sublassing
+    - Designed to let you add responsiblities to objects without subclassing